Inference via robust optimal transportation: theory and methods: Introduction

-Other papers have already mentioned the robustness issues of $W_p$ and OT; see e.g. \cite{alvarez2008trimmed}, \cite{hallin2020center}, \cite{del2022nonparametric}, \cite{mukherjee2021outlier}, \cite{yatracos2022limitations} and \cite{ronchetti2022}.
+Other papers have already mentioned the robustness issues of $W_p$ and OT; see e.g. \cite{alvarez2008trimmed}, \cite{hallin2022cent},\cite{hallin2023rank},\cite{hallin2023cente} \cite{del2022nonparametric}, \cite{mukherjee2021outlier}, \cite{yatracos2022limitations} and \cite{ronchetti2022}.
 In the OT literature, \cite{chizat2017unbalanced} proposes to deal with outliers via unbalanced OT, namely allowing the source and target distribution to be non-standard probability distributions.
-Working along the lines of unbalanced OT theory, \cite{balaji2020robust} define a robust optimal transportation (ROBOT) problem, which is based on the solution of a penalized OT problem.
-Similarly, starting from OT formulation with a regularization term, \cite{mukherjee2021outlier} derive a novel robust OT problem, that they label as ROBOT.
+This sensitivity is an undesired consequence of exactly satisfying the marginal constraints in OT transportation problem: intuitively, using Monge's formulation, the piles of sand and the holes need to have the same total volume, thus the optimal transportation plan is affected by the outlying values inducing a high transportation cost.
+Relaxing the exact marginal constraints in a way that the transportation plan does not assign large weights to outliers yields the unbalanced OT theory: a mass variation is allowed in the OT problem (intuitively, the piles of sand and the holes do not need to have the same volume) and outlying values can be ignored by the transportation plan.
+Working along the lines of this approach, \cite{balaji2020robust} define a robust optimal transportation (ROBOT) problem and study its applicability to machine learning.
+In the same spirit, starting from OT formulation with a regularization term which relaxes the marginal constraints, \cite{mukherjee2021outlier} derive a novel robust OT problem, that they label as ROBOT and they apply it to machine learning.
 Moreover, building on the Minimum Kantorovich Estimator (MKE) of \cite{bassetti2006minimum}, Mukherjee et al. propose a class of estimators obtained through minimizing the ROBOT and illustrate numerically their performance.
-Finally, we mention that \cite{NGC22} recently defined a notion of outlier-robust Wasserstein distance which allows for a percentage of outlier mass to be removed from contaminated distributions.
+In the same spirit, recently, \cite{NGC22} defined a notion of outlier-robust Wasserstein distance which allows for an $\epsilon$-percentage of outlier mass to be removed from contaminated distributions.